aasiam-cs/aasiam/README.md

 ---

 ## 🔍 About Me
-Abdullah Al Siam is a cybersecurity professional and AI & cybersecurity researcher specializing in AI-driven threat detection, SIEM-based security monitoring, and cybersecurity analytics.
-He has authored over fifteen peer-reviewed research publications in leading international journals, including IEEE Access, Wiley, and Elsevier, and serves as a reviewer for the IEEE Access journal.
-His work focuses on integrating real-world SOC operations with intelligent, data-driven cybersecurity solutions for next-generation cyber defense systems.
+Abdullah Al Siam is a cybersecurity researcher specializing in artificial intelligence, threat intelligence, and cyber defense systems.
+His research interests include AI for cybersecurity, intelligent security operations, malware analysis, and intrusion detection, with a focus on real-world cyber defense applications.
+He has authored more than 15 peer-reviewed research publications in leading international journals, including IEEE Access, Wiley, and Elsevier, and serves as a reviewer for the IEEE Access journal.
+In addition to research, he has practical experience in security operations, bridging academic research with operational cyber defense environments.

 ---